jquense/yup/README.md

 # Yup

-Yup is a JavaScript object schema validator and object parser.
-The API and style is ~~stolen~~ heavily inspired by [Joi](https://github.com/hapijs/joi), which is an amazing library but is generally too large and difficult to package for use in a browser.
-Yup is leaner: in the same spirit, without some of the fancy features.
-You can use it on the server as well, but in that case you might as well just use Joi.

-Yup is also a good bit less opinionated than joi, allowing for custom transformations and async validation.
-It also allows "stacking" conditions via `when` for properties that depend on more than one other sibling or child property.
-Yup separates the parsing and validating functions into separate steps so it can be used to parse json separate from validating it, via the `cast` method.
+Yup is a JavaScript schema builder for value parsing and validation.
+Define a schema, transform a value to match, validate the shape of an existing value, or both.
+Yup schema are extremely expressive and allow modeling complex, interdependent validations, or value transformations.

+Yup's API is heavily inspired by [Joi](https://github.com/hapijs/joi), but leaner and built with client-side validation as it's primary use-case.
+Yup separates the parsing and validating functions into separate steps. `cast()` transforms data while `validate` checks that the input is the correct shape.
+Each can be preformed together (such as form HTML form validation) or seperately (such as deserializing trusted data from API's).

 **Try it out:** https://runkit.com/jquense/yup#